Entanglement asymmetry as a probe of symmetry breaking

-Symmetry and symmetry breaking are two pillars of modern quantum physics.
+{\bf Symmetry and symmetry breaking are two pillars of modern quantum physics.
 Still, quantifying how much a symmetry is broken is an issue that has received little attention.
 In extended quantum systems, this problem is intrinsically bound to the subsystem of interest.
-Hence, in this work, we borrow methods from the theory of entanglement in many-body quantum systems to introduce a subsystem measure of symmetry breaking that we dub {\it entanglement asymmetry}.
+Hence, in this work, we borrow methods from the theory of entanglement in many-body quantum systems to introduce a subsystem measure of symmetry breaking that we dub {\emph{ entanglement asymmetry}}.
 As a prototypical illustration, we study the entanglement asymmetry in a quantum quench of a spin chain in which an initially broken global $U(1)$ symmetry is restored dynamically.
 We adapt the quasiparticle picture for entanglement evolution to the analytic determination of the entanglement asymmetry.
-We find, expectedly, that larger is the subsystem, slower is the restoration, but also the counterintuitive result that more the symmetry is initially broken, faster it is restored, a sort of quantum Mpemba effect.
+We find, expectedly, that larger is the subsystem, slower is the restoration, but also the counterintuitive result that more the symmetry is initially broken, faster it is restored, a sort of quantum Mpemba effect, a phenomenon that we show to occur in a large variety of systems.}

-\paragraph{\it Introduction ---} Symmetries hold a special place in every branch of physics, from relativity to quantum mechanics, passing through gauge/gravity duality and numerical algorithms.
+{\bf Introduction}\\ Symmetries hold a special place in every branch of physics, from relativity to quantum mechanics, passing through gauge/gravity duality and numerical algorithms.
 It is difficult to identify who was the first in understanding their relevance since the transversal development of the subject is a huge puzzle where different scientists, from Galileo to Noether, gave their own remarkable contributions.
 Sometimes it happens that, when a parameter reaches a critical value, the lowest energy configuration respecting the symmetry of the theory becomes unstable and new asymmetric lowest energy solutions can be found.
 This phenomenon does not require an input, whence the name spontaneous symmetry breaking.
 Other times a symmetry can be explicitly broken, in the sense that the Hamiltonian describing the system contains terms that manifestly break it.
 The present work fits in this framework: our main goal is to find a tool that measures quantitatively how much a symmetry is broken.